GoogleChrome/chrome-extensions-samples/functional-samples/ai.gemini-in-the-cloud/README.md

-# On-device AI with Gemini Nano
+# Using the Gemini API in a Chrome Extension.

 This sample demonstrates how to use the Gemini Cloud API in a Chrome Extension.